egarcia1868/react-employee-dir/README.md

 https://cryptic-lowlands-31610.herokuapp.com/

-An app for displaying a database of employees (used a database of Superheroes to make it more fun) with the ability to search by superhero name as well as organize list by alphabetical order.
+An app for displaying a database of employees (used a database of Superheroes to make it more fun) with the ability to search by superhero name as well as organize list by various stats.

 ## Getting Started